diarmidmackenzie/tetris-engine/README.md

 The element assigned the shapegenerator component must also have the following A-Frame properties set.

 - An id.
-This MUST be set to "arena".
-(Sorry! - I'll fix this soon so it's configurable)
+This must match what is configured on tertrisgame & shapegenerator.
 - A position.
 This should be below the shapegenerator, with enough room for all configured shapes to spawn at the shape generator and be entirely within the x-z boundaries of the arena.
 Recommendation is to set the shape dropper at the x-z center of the arena, about 1.5m to 2m (15 to 20 blocks) above.
   - However, the blocks that make up the arena should be aligned with the blocks that the shape dropper generates.
   - To ensure this, whenever the arena has an *even* dimension of blocks (and therefore no center block), the arena should be offset by half a block-width (i.e. 5cm) from the shape dropper.